vynci/vynci-dev-v4/posts/robot-camera-video-stream-using-aws-kvs/index.md

 ### AWS KVS Client connection

-We'll create a react component called `VideoStream`, and import the libraries that we just installed.
+We'll create a react component called `KinesisWebRTC`, and import the libraries that we just installed.

 ```tsx
 import {